skip

 067 Jean Shepherd 1: A Voice in the Night

-Hour one (of two) in this two-part tribute to radio raconteur Jean Shepherd:
+Hour one in this two-part tribute to radio raconteur Jean Shepherd:

 Jean Shepherd used words like a jazz musician uses notes, winding around a theme, playing with variations, sending fresh self-reflective storylines out into the night.
 Marshall McLuhan called Shepherd “the first radio novelist.”
 From 1956-1977 Shep spun his late night stories over WOR radio, New York City.
 PBS gave him a TV series, “Jean Shepherd’s America.”
 In 1983 he co-wrote and narrated the film version of his “A Christmas Story.”